vampjaz/razer_blade_stealth_hackintosh/README.md

 USB
 ----

 Using just USBInjectAll and XHCI-unsupported, I had full USB capabilities out of the box on the USB 3 ports.
 I did decide to map the ports anyway with an SSDT-UIAC to hide the webcam and some unused ports.
 Delete this file if you have issues with USB.
-I do not own any USB-C devices to test the USB 3.1 port with.
+As for the USB C port, it's on a different controller which is only active when Thunderbolt is enabled.
+As clover cannot boot when my TB controller is enabled, you would need to use OC if you wanted any USB-C functionality.
+Additionally, it seems to break after I sleep, perhaps this is something that IOElectrify can rectify.

 I used the [USBMap](https://github.com/corpnewt/USBMap) script to create the UIAC and USBX SSDTs.
 You may need to run it yourself to properly map USB ports if they end up being different on your system.